.png)

 Excerpt

-Turning his head in surprise, he saw a tall, beautiful blonde step up next to him.
+Turning his head in surprise when he recognized the name as belonging to the potential benefactor he'd been told to expect, he saw a tall, beautiful blonde step up next to him.
 Unsure what was going on or who the woman was, he chose to go with it.
 No sense in staring a gift horse in the mouth.

 Inclining his head in a nod of greeting, he turned away from Professor Harlow with no small amount of relief.
 “I’m sorry you arrived before me.
-I’m not usually so rude, but my brother needed help with his algebra homework before I could leave.”
+I don't make a habit to be so rude, but my brother needed help with his algebra homework before I could leave.”

 The woman gave him a knowing smirk, her gaze flicking toward the other women then over his head, which he hadn’t experienced since he reached his six-foot one inch height at age seventeen.